pittktp/ktp-website/README.md

 ### Deployment
 Currently we are hosted on GitHub but have an intention in the very near future of migrating to AWS.

+### Ok cool, but how do I run this?
+In order to run this locally, you have to install some dependencies for all layers of the application (Angular6, NodeJS, and MongoDB)
+#### Prerequisites
+You have to have the Node package manager install called npm.
+Npm is a nice command line tool that lets you easily set up dependencies that you may need for Angular and NodeJS.
+To check if you have npm installed go to command line and type "node -v".
+If you don't have it installed, go to https://www.npmjs.com/get-npm